 Advances in technology and manufacturing processes have helped to innovate the continence industry in many ways, from better absorbency and odour control in wearable protection pads or underwear to skin care products with antimicrobial properties.

 Molicare Premium Mobile Pull up Pants are designed for moderate to heavy incontinence, depending on your needs.
-This disposable incontinence underwear offers a great absorption capacity and are specially configured to catch and retain urinary and faecal leakage.
+This disposable incontinence underwear offers a great absorption capacity, and is specially configured to catch and retain urinary and faecal leakage.
 They offer maximum protection you can rely on.
 The pull-up style pants are suitable for users who are more mobile and active.
-This design looks and feels like regular underwear and is comfortable with excellent moisture-wicking abilities to keep urine away from the skin.
+This design looks and feels like regular underwear, and is comfortable with excellent moisture-wicking abilities to keep urine away from the skin.
 They are available in 2 absorbency levels: the 6 drops and the 8 drops

 Specialised skin care products by Molicare: Barrier creams, body lotion, cleaning foams and cleaning wipes.
 These are specially formulated cleaning and deodorising products for both urinary and faecal incontinence.
 The disinfectant lotions and foams use ingredients to inhibit harmful microbes and get rid of embarrassing odours.
 A barrier cream serves to protect the body to help maintain the skin’s physical barrier.
 It protects the skin from irritants and prevents it from drying out.